Millie Tomlinson

-Millie Tomlinson (born 27 April 1992 in Derby) is a professional squash player who represents England.
+Millie Tomlinson (born 27 April 1992) is a professional squash player who represents England.
 She reached a career-high world ranking of World No. 20 in July 2019.

+Biography

+She went to Yale University and she played on the Varsity Squash Team.
+During her tenure at Yale, the team won the National Squash Championships.

+Tomlinson won a silver medal for the England women's national squash team at the 2019 European Squash Team Championships in Birmingham.

 She has won 14 PSA tour titles in her career to date.

-She went to Yale University and she played on the Varsity Squash Team.
-During her tenure at Yale, the team won he National Squash Championships.